orbeon/orbeon-forms-doc/xforms/filter.md

 * Preventing situations where different versions of JAR files could conflict.
 * Cleaner application architecture.

+This is implemented with the help of a servlet filter, referred to as the *XForms filter*.

 ## Deployment and configuration

 ### web.xml configuration